No power, blocked roads add to frustrations after Hurricane Irma

 At least 33 storm-related deaths have been reported on the US mainland, according to local officials.
 They include 26 in Florida, four in South Carolina and three in Georgia.
 The total number doesn't include the nursing home deaths, which police said are under investigation.

 The nursing home deaths Wednesday in Hollywood prompted officials to call for action.
 Florida has the largest percentage of residents age 65 or older -- 19.1%, according to the Pew Research Center.
-Several counties have senior populations of 33% or higher.

-"I'm going to aggressively demand answers on how this tragic event took place," Gov. Rick Scott said. "...
+"I'm going to aggressively demand answers on how this tragic event took place," the governor said. "...
 I am also asking available first responders to immediately check in with the health care facilities in their area to make sure nursing homes and assisted living facilities are able to keep their residents safe."

 Before the hurricane smashed into the US mainland over the weekend, it struck northern Caribbean islands, leaving at least 44 people dead, authorities said.